 Are you planning on building an application or developing unique software for your business?
-Chances are you’ve heard of Heroku and Amazon Web Services (AWS).
-Both play a huge role in the cloud hosting and software development industry.
+Chances are you’ve heard of the Heroku vs AWS debate.
+Both platforms play a huge role in the cloud hosting and software development industry.

-Heroku and AWS each work better in certain circumstances compared to others.
+Heroku and AWS (Amazon Web Servers) each work better in certain circumstances compared to others.
 So how do you know when to choose between Heroku vs AWS when you’re first starting out?

 3 Benefits of Cloud Hosting